Skip to main content

 Description

 A Tamagotchi (digital pet) built on the STM32 NUCLEO-U545RE-Q microcontroller, programmed entirely in Rust.
-The system uses a finite state machine with concurrent async tasks.
-It provides visual feedback via an OLED screen, audio feedback via a PWM-driven passive buzzer, and accepts input via three physical buttons (Feed, Play, Sleep).
-The pet's state (hunger, happiness, fatigue) degrades over time using the microcontroller's internal RTC, so the pet continues to age even when the device is idle.
+The system uses a finite state machine with 11 distinct pet states and 5 concurrent async tasks running on the Embassy framework.
+It provides visual feedback via an SH1106 OLED screen with custom pixel-art animations, audio feedback via a PWM-driven passive buzzer with unique melodies per state, and accepts input via three physical buttons (Feed, Play, Sleep).
+The pet's stats (hunger, happiness, fatigue) decay over time, driving state transitions and triggering warning sounds.

 Motivation